J. Lorenzo Hubbell: Political career

 Hubbell served as the sheriff of Apache County in the mid-1880s, serving two consecutive terms beginning in 1882.
 In 1893 he was elected to the 17th Arizona Territorial Legislature.
 During this session, Hubbell proposed and successfully shepherded a bill through the legislature, revamping water rights in Arizona, which was a huge issue.

-He was part of the Arizona territorial delegation who supported Teddy Roosevelt in the 1900 election.
+He was part of the Arizona territorial delegation who initially supported Taft over Teddy Roosevelt in the 1900 election.
 In September 1900 he was the Apache County delegate to the territorial Republican convention, held in Phoenix.
 By 1907 he was the Justice of the Peace in Keams Canyon.
 In 1908 he once again represented Apache County at the Republican territorial convention.
-After it was apparent that the main body intended to endorse Teddy Roosevelt, Governor Kibbey, led the Maricopa delegation from the hall.
+After it was apparent that the main body intended to endorse Teddy Roosevelt, Governor Kibbey led the Maricopa delegation from the hall.
 He wanted to nominate Taft, due to the Roosevelt administrations intent to only allow the combined territory of New Mexico and Arizona to enter the union as a single state.
-Hubbell was the first non-Maricopa delegate to stand with Hubbell and leave the proceedings.
+Hubbell was the first non-Maricopa delegate to stand with Kibbey and leave the proceedings.
 They adjourned to the Santa Rita hotel, where they held an alternate convention.
 While the regular convention voted to cast their votes at the convention for Roosevelt, the alternate convention decided to have their delegates vote for Taft.
 Both groups sent delegations to the national Republican convention in Chicago.

 With statehood on the horizon, Hubbell was expected to become the chairman or the state's Republican Party.
 He became the chairman of the Territorial Republican Committee in 1911, and after statehood was re-elected as chairman of the State Republican Committee in October 1912.
 Hubbell was one of the Arizona politicians present in Washington D. C. when President Wilson signed the proclamation granting Arizona statehood on February 14, 1912.
 He was a strong supporter of women's suffrage, and campaigned for it to be included as a plank in the Republicans' state platform in 1912.
 He also led the Arizona Republicans to support William Howard Taft during the Republican primaries.

 In 1911 Hubbell was elected to the 1st Arizona State Legislature as the senator from Apache County.
 During the first regular session and the first special session Hubbell was the minority leader in the Senate, And was re-affirmed in that role for the 2nd special session.
 In 1913, he authored a bill to ensure a living wage for all women in the State of Arizona.
 In May 1913, Hubbell was the deciding vote on approving a bill which enabled several counties to pay off the debt they incurred in building railroads.
 The bill called for selling 1 million acres of land which had been granted in the statehood act, in order to raise the funds.